-In Windows applications the driver must be enabled and disabled as needed, allowing all cards to share a two wire cable.
+In Windows applications the driver must be enabled and disabled as needed, allowing all cards to share a two-wire or four-wire cable.
 This card controls the driver automatically.
 With automatic control, the driver is enabled when data are ready to be transmitted.
-The driver remains enabled for one additional character's transmission time after data transfer is complete and then is disabled.
-The receiver is usually enabled, but is disabled during transmissions, and then re-enabled after transmission is completed (plus one character transmission time).
-The card automatically adjusts it's timing to the baud rate of the data.
-(Note: Thanks to the automatic control feature, the card is ideal for use in Windows applications)
+The driver remains enabled for the transmission time of one additional character after data transfer is complete and then is disabled.
+The receiver is normally enabled but is disabled during transmission and then re-enabled after transmission is completed.
+The card automatically adjusts its timing to the baud rate of the data.